realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 cat /data/dbus-fronius-smart-meter-with-phase1-injection/current.log
 ```
 ### Change config.ini
-Within the project there is a file `/data/dbus-fronius-smart-meter/config.ini` - just change the values - most important is the host, username and password in section "ONPREMISE".
+Within the project there is a file `/data/dbus-fronius-smart-meter-with-phase1-injection/config.ini` - just change the values - most important is the host and hostPlug in section "ONPREMISE".
 More details below:

 Afther change the config file execute restart.sh to reload new settings